learn-academy-2022-charlie/week-4-assessment-F-Rivers/interview-questions.md

 2. What is a DOM event?

-  Your answer: Document Object Model event, also referred to as "e", is an event that occurs when the user interacts with the web page.
+  Your answer: Document Object Model event, also referred to in our code as "e", is an event that occurs when the user interacts with the web page.
+We used "e" when adding the commands like 'onClick' on our pages.

   Researched answer: DOM Events are a signal that something has occurred, or is occurring, and can be triggered by user interactions or by the browser.
-HTML DOM events allow JS to register different event handlers on elements in an HTML document.
-Events are normally used in combination with functions, and the function will not be executed before the event occurs (such as when a user clicks a button).
+HTML DOM events allow JS to register different events in elements in the HTML document.
+DOM Events are normally used in combination with functions, and the function will not be executed before the event occurs.
+Something interesting I learned while researching this was that the event models used by web browsers used to have some differences that caused compatibility problems.
+This was solved by standardizing the event models in the the World Wide Web Consortium.

   source: https://www.w3schools.com/jsref/dom_obj_event.asp#:~:text=HTML%20DOM%20events%20allow%20JavaScript,a%20user%20clicks%20a%20button).

 3. What is object-oriented programming?
 How is it different than functional programming?

   Your answer: Object-oriented programming has the data stored in the elements and functional programming is empty to use.
+We use this type of programming in our class to make the most dynamic code we possibly can, making it useful for several projects.

   Researched answer:
-  OOP - At the center of the code are things, a person, a database connection, or an input field.
-The “things” we can actually work with are called instances.
-All instances have a blueprint — classes, in most OO programming languages.
-We can use them in JavaScript as well.
-You can describe OOP in a sentence with: We create “things” of a certain type.
-Of course, this is very simplified.
-Here is an example.
+  OOP - The code is centralized around instances, a person, a database connection, or an input field.
+All instances have a blueprint or 'classes'.
+While researching this, I found  interesting that the OOP approach is great for large, complex programs.

-  FP - Unlike OOP, in functional programming we don’t have “things” that hold their own state — that’s rather what we want to avoid.
+  FP - Unlike OOP, in functional programming we don’t have instances that hold their own state, it is actually what to avoid.
 There are no blueprints for instances.
-We decompose the task we want to implement into functions as much as possible.
-But not just any functions — the ideal is so-called “Pure Functions”.
+We factor down the task we want to implement into functions as much as possible.
+While researching this I found interesting that FP approach is great for in demand tasks such as data analysis.

   source: https://javascript.plainenglish.io/javascript-functional-vs-oop-fb5fbf15a35d